knowledgecode/WebSocket-for-Android/README.md

 $ plugman uninstall --platform android --project platforms/android --plugin com.knowledgecode.cordova.websocket --plugins_dir plugins
 $ plugman install --platform android --project platforms/android --plugin https://github.com/knowledgecode/WebSocket-for-Android.git --plugins_dir plugins
 ```
-#### Note
+#### Caution
-When you install this plugin, it adds `INTERNET` permission to `AndroidManifest.xml`.
-If you remove this plugin, the permission is also removed at the same time.
+When install this plugin, it adds `INTERNET` permission to `AndroidManifest.xml`.
+If remove this plugin, the permission is also removed at the same time even if it is required for other plugins.

 ## Usage
 ### *WebSocket(url[, protocols])*